THE 2026 COMPETITION

 ROUND 2 - GRAND FINAL

-16 finalists will be selected to attend the Final on the 27th November.
+Main Award: 16 finalists will be selected to attend the Final on the 19 November 2026.
 Before the event you will have a chance to perfect your idea and pitch.
-On the day you will have a 5ft table and space for visual media, product, posters or samples.
+On the day you will have a 3x3m space with a 5ft table with space for visual media, product, posters or samples.
 Judges, VIPs and attendees will circulate the 16 pitches as you present and answer questions.

-The ultimate winner will be crowned - leaving the day with a £10,000 grant, a Future of Food gong, industry prizes, a certificate and much applause by key industry figures.
-Silver and Bronze announced too along with the Popular Vote (audience vote) and special mentions.
+The ultimate Main Award winner will be crowned - leaving the day with a £10,000 grant, a Future of Food gong, industry prizes, a certificate and much applause by key industry figures.
+Restaurant Award, Blue Skies and Silver and Bronze announced too along with the Popular Vote (audience vote) and special mentions.

 💡 Without rigour, we miss opportunities, waste resources and end up pursuing innovation initiatives that don’t solve the problem.